jpat1414/final-assessment-deep-learning-nvidia/README.md

 This was the final assessment on the "Getting Started with Deep Learning" course DLI Nvidia

 I learned about surface level Convolutional Neural Networks and NLP models.
 This course was done through PyTorch and Jupyter notebook.
+My model was able to reach a `94%` accuracy.

 # Dataset/Model